emmanuellmhango/lukeinterview-frontend/README.md

 ## 📖 [HOSPITAL MANAGEMENT] <a name="about-project"></a>

 This is a backend app that manages the hospital facilities in Malawi.
 It is built in Expo React Native.
 It is a mobile application.
+You can check the backend from [HERE](https://github.com/emmanuellmhango/lukeinterview-backend)

 ## 🛠 Built With <a name="built-with"></a>